Delta pilots look forward to pilot-driven contract improvements to propel them into the future in Contract 2019 negotiations.

 The airline hired just shy of 600 new pilots in 2018, pausing hiring after the June class.
 Delta has announced approximately 90 pilots will join the airline each month beginning in 2019 in anticipation of oncoming retirements.
 Approximately 400 pilots are scheduled to retire in 2019, with 6,200 retirements expected over the next decade.

 To engage and unify the diverse and growing pilot group, the Delta Pilot Network (DPN) ramped up in 2018, focusing on pilot unity, engagement, and support.
 The network includes more than 25 first-time ALPA volunteers with an average longevity of less than eight years at Delta, effectively serving as an entrance point for newer pilots into MEC service.
-The DPN hosts pilot unity-building events around the Delta system so that pilots and their families can interact with their union representatives, encourages pilot engagement through blog.deltamec.org and the private Facebook group facebook.com/groups/DeltaMEC, and activates call centers following natural disasters.
+The DPN hosts pilot unity-building events around the Delta system so that pilots and their families can interact with their union representatives, encourages pilot engagement through the MEC's blog and private Facebook group, and activates call centers following natural disasters.

 The MEC also advanced its legislative advocacy efforts through record participation in ALPA-PAC, being the first-ever MEC to have every member participate at the Behncke Circle level.
 Hundreds of Delta pilots joined their fellow ALPA members to urge legislators on Capitol Hill to protect pilot careers through in-person events and ALPA’s Calls to Action.